CMSgov/beneficiary-fhir-data/docs/rfcs/0022-beneficiary-merging.md

 When this occurs, there will be a 'kill credit' code set to `1` indicating that the cross-reference relationship is invalid and should be ignored.
 When the relationship _is_ valid, the code will either be `null` or `2`.

+If these cross-referenced records had no claims attached, we could simply ignore them, but unfortunately that is not the case for a sizable portion of them.

 This is a fairly rare scenario, with ~400,000 out of the ~65,000,000 beneficiaries having a cross-reference ID (**Note:** it seems we are still missing quite a lot of xref IDs so it's possible that this number will change).

 ## Status